anroots/kohana-commoneer/guide/commoneer/assets.md

 The *assets_path* defines the directories where assets files are located.
 Each of these locations is searched for the file when you call `use_*type*()`.

+*presets* is used to group together assets that are used together.

 Rendering
 =========